 Packing your backpack for an upcoming trip is never easy.
 But wait until you start packing for your Everest Base Camp trek or any other similar trek in the Himalayas.
 It’s important to be prepared for every kind of weather condition while keeping your pack as light as possible!
 For your convenience, we’ve compiled a complete packing list with all the essential trekking gear you need for your trekking.

-Here are our recommendations and what you need to take with you:
+Here are our recommendations on what you need to take with you:

 CHOOSING THE RIGHT BACKPACK